 View a short video from our Director of Property to learn more.

 - The investment comprises 14 out of 26 flats in Heritage Court, Dinnington.
-We have purchased the properties at a 14.9% discount by buying in bulk.
+We purchased the properties at a 14.9% discount by buying in bulk.
 The discount more than covers the purchase costs of 6.0% (stamp duty, mortgage fees, etc) providing a platform for above average capital growth and a degree of downside protection, in addition to the dividend

 - Our exit strategy is to sell the flats individually rather than as a single investment.
 Whilst we've secured a 14.9% discount on these properties, as verified by the RICS surveyor, we believe that selling all 14 flats would take some time in this particular local market.
 We are therefore more conservatively assuming investors would, on average, only realise 7% of this discount on any potential exit